Can you dig it?

 “If we value independence, if we are disturbed by the growing conformity of knowledge, of values, of attitudes, which our present system induces, then we may wish to set up conditions of learning which make for uniqueness, for self-directions, and self-initiated learning.” – Carl Rogers

 Learning through reflection on doing.
 Creating knowledge from meaningful experiences.
-The “invisible learning“ or creation of new neural pathways in the mind that are necessary to achieve “lightbulb” moments.

 Through adventures, come new skills.